-There are a world of new changes in your teenagers body and psyche and it sometimes take time to understand these changes and to get used to it.
+There are a world of new changes in your teenagers body and psyche and it will to take time to understand these changes and recognize and accept it.
 As they continue to mature physically and psychologically, they will develop interests, personalities and perspectives.

 How do we show our acceptance, love and support?

-At this point, our teenagers are transforming into these new beings and they are gonna be very different from us and from their siblings, and so we parents must strive to recognize and respect their uniqueness.
-There is gonna be a lot of disagreements and criticisms due to your different views on things, but work on agreeing to disagree and still respect each others opinions.
+At this point, our teenagers transform into these new beings and they are different from us and from their siblings, and so we parents must strive to recognize and respect their uniqueness.
+There will be disagreements and criticisms due to your different views but work on agreeing to disagree and still respect each others opinions.

-Be affectionate and tell them that you love them because of all the evolving they are going through, being assured that they are loved should be the one thing constant in their lives.
+Be affectionate and tell them that you love them because of all the evolving they are going through, feeling loved should be the one thing constant in their lives.
 Hug them and kiss them every chance you get, ask them about their day and spend time with them.
 I leave for work at about 10:30 pm and I try to never leave without giving them goodnight kisses even if they were already asleep.

 Support their interests and listen to their concerns.
-I grew up with a strong and authoritative mother figure and I kind of followed her style.
-It was hard for me to sit and listen to my children when I think I knew the consequent ending of what they were saying, hence my teenagers ( Tyge and Tyreen) oftentimes accused me of never listening to them.
-When I strive to listen to their perspective, I am often amazed at what good points they have and so now I am a work in progress in this aspect.
+I grew up with a strong and authoritative mother and I kind of followed her style.
+It was hard for me to sit and listen to my children when I think I knew the consequent ending of what they decided to do, hence my teenagers ( Tyge and Tyreen) oftentimes accused me of never listening to them.
+When I strive to listen to their perspective, I am amazed at what good points they have and so now I am a work in progress in this aspect.